 After a summer of serious construction and program development, Kinderhaus entered into its inaugural year in 2017.
 To be a business owner and an educator is entirely more fulfilling than I could have ever imagined.
-These little people teach me everyday about the wonder and magic that is childhood and how fascinating the natural world is when we let it lead our way.
-I have also have the unique and wonderful opportunity to be a part of the Duluth Nature Play Collaborative for the last three years.
+These little people remind me everyday about the wonder and magic that is childhood and how fascinating the natural world is when we let it lead our way.
+Over the last six years, I’ve had the unique and wonderful opportunity to be a part of the Duluth Nature Play Collaborative.
 This group consists of area nature preschool teachers and involved community members that seek to educate, inspire, connect, and advocate for nature play for young children in Duluth, MN.
 You can find the Collaborative on Facebook.

 Hello!
 My name is Bree Schultz and I reside in Two Harbors, MN with my husband and cats, Penny and Raven as well as a flock of hens.
 I began my experience at Duluth Forest Kinderhaus in the fall of 2018 as Ms. Amber’s assistant teacher.
 Prior to arriving, I graduated from the University of Wisconsin-Superior in 2011 receiving a Master of Arts in Art Therapy and through a two year practicum experience I interned at several Duluth sites with both children and adults with disabilities.
 After graduation, I was hired on as an Arts Coordinator at an organization for adults with disabilities applying my therapy practice, advocating and supporting the artists.